Game4Move78/zsh-bitwarden/README.md

 - Use `bwne SEARCH` to edit an item name
 - Use `bwup SEARCH` to copy username then password to clipboard
 - Use `bwse [OPTIONS]...
 JPATHS` to search
+- Use `bwlc` to create a login item

 ## Examples